HOW TO: NAIL YOUR IN-FLIGHT SKINCARE ROUTINE

 We’ve talked about misting and masking, so you understand that moisture is key on long-haul flights.
 But this is where we get serious.

 First stop post-masking, is a hyaluronic acid.
 The must-have ingredient for thirsty skin, it works like a magnet to attract moisture (one gram of hyaluronic acid can hold six litres of water), meaning it’ll make any moisture-boosting products work harder.
-111Skin have created a handy Hyaluronic Acid Booster that can either be applied directly to the skin or mixed into your moisturiser.
+Elizabeth Arden have created Ceramide Hylauronic Acid Capsules that are perfect for your travels.

 On top, you want to be applying a thick, creamy moisturiser, and Charlotte Tilbury’s Magic Cream is a great place to start.
 Coming in a variety of sizes, including a handy 30ml, it’s renowned for delivering dewy, luminous skin.
 Finish with an oil on top, to lock everything in.
 Augustinus Bader’s The Face Oil is rich in amino acids, vitamins and synthesised molecules that enhance the skin’s natural reparative process.